A Century of Portraits: A Visual Historical Record of American High School Yearbooks: Related Work

-Several researchers recently focused on modeling fashion items.
-In HipsterWars, Kiapour et al. take a supervised approach and use an online game to crowd-source human annotations of five current clothing-style categories that are then used to train models for style classification~\cite{HipsterWarsECCV14}.
-Hidayati et al. take a weakly-supervised approach to discover the recent (2010-2014) trends in the New York City fashion week catwalk shows~\cite{NYCfashion}.
-They extract color and texture features and use these to discover the representative visual style elements of each season via discriminative clustering in an approach similar to that which Doersch et al. took to discover architectural elements~\cite{doersch2012what}.
-While we also deal with fashion and style in this paper, our focus is on changes in style through a much longer period of history.
-Because our dataset includes scanned images from earlier time periods, much of it consists of lower resolution and quality images than the recent datasets described above.
-This makes some of the above approaches unsuitable for our data.
+Recently several researchers began modeling fashion.
+In HipsterWars, Kiapour et al.~\cite{HipsterWarsECCV14} take a supervised approach and use an online game to crowd-source human annotations that are then used to train models for style classification.
+Hidayati et al.~\cite{NYCfashion} take a weakly-supervised approach to discover the recent (2010-2014) trends in the New York City fashion week catwalk shows.
+They extract color and texture features and use these to discover the representative visual style elements of each season via discriminative clustering~\cite{doersch2012what}.
+While we also deal with fashion and style in this paper, our focus is on changes in style through a much longer period.
+Because our dataset includes scanned images from earlier time periods, much of it consists of grayscale photographs and of lower resolution than the recent datasets described above.
+This makes some of the above approaches such as the usage of color and texture features unsuitable for our data.